-Elevation and proximity to the sea are two important factors that can influence a city’s climate and economy.
-Here, in the first of what will hopefully be many home-baked charts, I have tried to plot many of the world’s cities according to these factors, to provide a comparative perspective that may be of interest.
+Elevation above sea level and proximity to the sea coast are two important factors that influence a city’s climate and economy.
+Here I’ve tried to plot many of the world’s cities according to these factors, to provide a comparative perspective that will hopefully be of interest.

-I’ve made a few rookie mistakes: the chart may be a bit blurry (if so, you can download the following document to see a clear version), and I put elevation on the horizontal axis, though it would have been more intuitive to have it on the vertical…
+This being my first home-baked chart, I made a few rookie mistakes.
+The chart may be a bit blurry (if so, you can download the following document to see a clear version).
+And I put elevation on the horizontal axis, though it would have been much more intuitive to have it on the vertical…

 There is a lot happening in this chart, so let’s walk through it together: